APPRENTICESHIP STANDARD FOR LIFTTRUCK AND POWERED ACCESS ENGINEERING

 - Personal Responsibility: Driven to succeed: motivated to complete a task and likely to succeed.

-- Is Quality Focused: Complies with policies, procedures, rules, and regulation; follows approved engineering principles.
+- Is Quality Focused: Complies with policies, procedures, rules, and regulations; follows approved engineering principles.

 - Adheres to Codes of Conduct: Company ambassador: polite; wears corporate work clothing; good personal hygiene; maintains company property; keeps vehicle clean; leads by example, demonstrates “can do!” attitude.